josephworks/josephworks.github.io/README.md

 ***I reached 1000 commits on Monday, January 29, 2018***

+# Notice

+I have ***reached 1000 commits on Monday, January 29, 2018*** and I have had 10 commits or more a day from Jan 1 2018 to febuary 9 2018.
+The reason it does not show up as this is cause one of best repositories called WebIDE was accidentally deleted.
+This mistake removed many of my recent commits.

+> Note: This will not affect any of my code in WebIDE cause I had a backup of it and restored it IMMEDIATELY to the latest code.

 # Test servers and services

 For test servers and free services go to [Connect](CONNECT.md)